mbodm/WOWCAM/README.md

 - It will make WoW addon mangement great again!
 - It will include an "unzip-only" fallback mode (since https://curseforge.com could change again).
 - It will **not** be that "Windows default style" ugly as f**k and it **will** have a dark theme!
+- It will have some app update mechanism.

 #### Update 04/2024